Skip to content

 • Chosen reviewer(s): do this if there’s someone specific to request a review from to give you the most confidence in your code.
 For example, someone on your subteam or someone who has specific context

-• Random reviewer(s): use Eeeny to randomly anyone from the initiative engineering team to build shared context, spread responsibility, and improve our reviewing skills if less experienced
+• Random reviewer(s): use the Pickaroo GitHub Workflow to randomly select reviewers from your project team and/or the broader initiative engineering team to build shared context, spread responsibility, and improve our reviewing skills if less experienced.

 If you are the randomly assigned reviewer and don’t feel comfortable with this code, use this as an opportunity to learn from the chosen reviewer or the reviewee, by pairing or other methods.
 Either way, remember that your feedback will still be valuable regardless of whether you have the domain context.